Allen County War Memorial Coliseum

 In 2002, an extensive $35 million renovation and expansion raised the Allen County War Memorial Coliseum's roof by 41 ft, thus increasing the arena's seating capacity to 10,500 for hockey or music concerts and 13,000 for basketball.
-The structure was designed by A.M.
+The original structure was designed by A.M.
 Strauss Architects.

 Sports

 The Allen County War Memorial Coliseum is the current home of the: